 Directly from the websites of UK coffee roasters

 We’re really lucky in the UK now, that we have such a wealth of craft coffee roasters.
 There are roughly 400 UK coffee roasters the list of UK coffee roasters, and I know I’ve not got all of them, I’m continually looking for ones that I’ve missed, and I get comments, emails and tweets on a regular basis from helpful folk letting me know of other Roasters I wasn’t aware of.
-They pretty much all sell online, I think if you’re in any kind of business now and you don’t have a way to sell online, you’re not going to do much business, unless it’s a particular business type that isn’t suited to Ecommerce.
+Nearly all of them sell online, I think if you’re in any kind of business now and you don’t have a way to sell online, you’re not going to do much business, unless it’s a particular business type that isn’t suited to Ecommerce.